jkk/cantata/README.md

 ### Querying

-Cantata can leverage the data model to perform queries that fetch and combine data from any number of related tables.
+Cantata can leverage the data model to perform queries that fetch and combine results from any number of related tables.

-The following query fetches the film with id 1, plus related language, category, and actor data -- all in one database round trip, and nested nicely:
+The following query fetches the film with id 1, plus related language, category, and actor data -- all in one database round trip, and nicely nested:

 ```clj
 (c/query ds [:from :film